andi-crb/today-i-learned/README.md

 - That colSpan and rowSpan need camel case capitalisation in JSX.
 (21/05/16)
 - Why onKeyUp can be more appropriate than onKeyDown.
 (22/05/16)
 - How to map an array to display images in React.
 (24/05/16)
+- That you can use Lebab to convert code from ES5 to ES6.
+(27/05/2016)

 <h2>SQL</h2>
 - An overview of some of SQL server's new features.
 (9/4/16)